Skip to main content

 Troubleshooting

 The instance’s flavor does not have live scaling enabled.
-Contact your administrator to configure the flavor with hot-add extra specs.
+The flavor must have hw:cpu_min or hw:mem_min extra specs set.
+Contact your administrator to configure a hot-add-enabled flavor, or resize to a flavor that supports it.

 On older Linux kernels (before 4.15), new CPUs may need to be brought online manually: